Jou Nouvo Haiti Youth Education Fund (HYEF)

 Your Support of the Haiti Youth Education Fund (HYEF)

 Your donation not only helps to make the aspirations of determined, inspired students a reality, but also supports Haiti’s next growing generation of educators, entrepreneurs, diplomats, and medical practitioners.
-The cost of one semester at university in Port-au-Prince is roughly $750 US dollars (not including housing and transportation fees).
+The cost of one semester at university in Port au Prince varies from $300-750 (not including housing and transportation fees) depending on program and university.
 Any contribution is a welcome addition to realizing one more student’s dream of a university education.

-Haiti Youth Education Fund is planning for $7,000 to be the full financial support required for one student to complete four years of University education at a top school in Haiti.
+Haiti Youth Education Fund is planning for $5,000-$10,000 depending on program and university for one student to complete four years of University education at a top school in Haiti.
 This includes tuition, books, and a laptop computer.
 In addition, Jou Nouvo is committed to support each of our students succeed by engaging closely with them throughout their university journey.
 We encourage families, schools, churches and organizations to consider sponsoring a specific student which offers the possibility to engage directly with ‘your’ student and build a powerful, meaningful relationship over time.